darlanbbs/ProjectFilms/README.md

 - This will copy all the files from this repo down to your computer

-- Type npm install to install all dependencies
+- Type Yarn to install all dependencies

 - Create a file .env and type: